 FAQs

-1. What are networking protocols?
+- What are networking protocols?

-Networking protocols are sets of rules dictating how data transfer and communication should occur in a network.
+Networking protocols are sets of rules dictating how data transfer and communication should occur in a network. - What is the significance of networking protocols?

-They help manage data transmission, ensure data integrity, and maintain security across the network.
+They help manage data transmission, ensure data integrity, and maintain security across the network. - What are some common networking protocols?

-Some common ones include HTTP, FTP, SMTP, TCP, and IP.
+Some common ones include HTTP, FTP, SMTP, TCP, and IP. - What is the difference between HTTP and HTTPS?

-HTTPS is simply the secure version of HTTP, typically used for websites that require sensitive data like credit card information.
+HTTPS is simply the secure version of HTTP, typically used for websites that require sensitive data like credit card information. - How do protocols contribute to network security?

 Security protocols such as SSL and TLS secure connections by encrypting data and verifying a server’s identity before data transmission.